NodeScriptLang/guides/src/docs/README.md

 # Introduction

-Welcome to NodeScript, a platform designed to simplify workflow automation and API integration processes.
-NodeScript is designed to help you connect APIs and online services without the need for complex coding.
+Welcome to NodeScript, a platform designed to streamline workflow automation and API integration processes.
+With NodeScript, you can effortlessly connect APIs and online services without the need for extensive coding knowledge.

-NodeScript intuitive visual interface allows you to effortlessly design, manage, and maintain complicated workflows in a format that can be easily shared and collaborated on across teams.
+The visual interface allows you to easily design, manage, and maintain complex workflows that can be shared and collaborated on across teams.
+NodeScript aims to simplify intergrarion and automation process, making it more efficient and accessible for all users.

 ## How does it work?